 When I’ve spoken to lawyers who litigate these cases, I’ve said it boils down to the system errors with the trucking companies who fail to properly train, maintain, supervise and enforce mandatory safety regulations on loading and driver education laws.

 It is up to trucking companies and their safety managers to train drivers to follow the regs, including loading and not leave these drivers helpless when they are given unsealed loads to drive that they cannot inspect to protect themselves.

 Need help?
 Call the attorneys at Michigan Auto Law

 If you were injured in a truck rollover accident and have questions on your legal rights, injuries and losses, you can speak to an experienced attorney, toll free anytime 24/7 at (800) 777-0028 for a free consultation.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.